Sonia-96/MyStudyNotes/Network & Security/Network.md

 A router uses a **forwarding table** to decide which output port a packet should be sent to.
 Forwarding table is a hash table with IP prefix as key and output port number as value.
 If a packet's destination IP matches the prefix stored in the forwarding table, the packet will be switched to the corresponding output port.
 If there're multiple matches, the router uses **longest prefix matching rule**.

 For example, a router uses the folowing forwarding table.
 For the prefixes in the table, the number after the slash means the number of bits of the prefix, "0" after the prefix means any number.
 For example, "1.2.3.0/24" matches any IP address starts with "1.2.3".
-The packet with destination IP "1.2.3.5" will be swtiched to interface 0 (not 1!!), and "127.0.28.5" will be switched to default interface 3.
+The packet with destination IP "1.2.3.5" will be swtiched to interface 0 (not 1!!), and "127.0.28.5" will be switched to default interface 3. (free bits are set to 0)

 | Prefix     | Output Link Interface |
 | ---------- | --------------------- |